pamnyb0/pamnyb0/README.md

 📚 Current Focus:

-Working through the course Grundläggande Programmering (Introduction to Programming).
+Working through the course Javascript 1.
 Building my skills in logic, structure, and effective coding practices.
 Excited to dive deeper into JavaScript and advanced programming techniques.